ImperialCollegeLondon/guikit/docs/howtos/using_pyguitemp.md

-To get you started, just create a virtual environment to host your project, install `pyguitemp` in there with `pip install pyguitemp` (see the [installation instructions](installation) for extra information on this) and then run:
+To get you started, just create a virtual environment to host your project, install `pyguitemp` in there with `pip install pyguitemp` (see the [installation instructions](installation.md) for extra information on this) and then run:

 ```bash
 python -m pyguitemp init my_app -t .